 Gin knew that he was.
-He could feel the blood gushing from the numerous wounds in the young captain's flesh, especially the large, diagonal slash directly beneath his fingertips.
+Could feel the blood gushing from the numerous wounds in the his flesh.
+Especially the large, diagonal slash directly beneath his fingertips.

 He sent out a tingle of reiatsu, an attempt at healing kidoh, and he watched as the blood slowed significantly but didn't stop.
 Just as he knew it wouldn't.
 Gin was a mediocre healer at best.
 That had always been Retsu-chan's specialty, not his.